The 10 Best Air Jordan 1s of All-Time

 Perhaps it’s the linked story (which isn’t that significant,) maybe it’s just the perfectly balanced colorway, or perhaps it’s the quality materials; but the SBB simply is the greatest GR of the Air Jordan 1s history.

-Excluding the OGs, of course.
+Excluding the OGs and collaborations, of course.

 4. OFF-WHITE X Air Jordan 1 High OG